Justin Turner Preview, Player Props: Red Sox vs. Yankees

-After batting .300 with three home runs, two walks and seven RBI in his past 10 games, Justin Turner and the Boston Red Sox take on the New York Yankees (who will hand the ball to Gerrit Cole) at 1:05 PM ET on Saturday.
+After going 0-for-4 in his last game, Justin Turner and the Boston Red Sox face the New York Yankees (who will hand the ball to Clarke Schmidt) at 1:35 PM ET on Sunday.

-In his most recent appearance, he racked up three hits (going 3-for-5 with two RBI) against the Yankees.
+He had a hitless showing in his last game (0-for-4) against the Yankees.

 Justin Turner Game Info & Props vs. the Yankees